danhorst/danhorst.com/content/writing/tech-debt.md

 This helps keep the cost of change low over time.<label for="cost-of-change" class="margin-toggle sidenote-number"></label>
 <input type="checkbox" id="cost-of-change" class="margin-toggle"/>
 <span class="sidenote">
-This was one of the claimed benefits of <a href="https://en.wikipedia.org/wiki/Extreme_programming">Extreme Programming (XP)</a>; a set of practices that predated Agile.
+Keeping marginal costs low was one of the claimed benefits of <a href="https://en.wikipedia.org/wiki/Extreme_programming">Extreme Programming (XP)</a>; a set of practices that predated Agile.
 There are good ideas in XP but the methodology has fallen out of favor over time.
 Agile software development <em>should</em> have similar outcomes but often doesn’t.
 </span>